Sparse Covariance Neural Networks: Related Works

 \section{Related Works}

+Our contribution relates to existing literature on sparse covariance estimation for PCA, stability analysis of graph and covariance neural networks, and on the sparsification strategies used for GNNs in general.
+In the sequel, we review these three streams and position our contribution accordingly.

-\underline{\textit{Sparse PCA.}} The instability of the finite-sample covariance matrix is widely studied for PCA~\citep{Jolliffe2002pca,paul2007asymptotics,baik2005phase} and various regularized estimators have been proposed including covariance shrinkage~\citep{ledoit2003honey,Ledoit_2012}, lasso penalties \citep{bien2011sparse,lui2014sparseeigenvalue}, and thresholding \citep{bickel2008covariance,deshp2016sparse}.
-We leverage here hard and soft thresholding given their benefits in PCA in low-data sparse-covariance settings and study their impact on VNN stability.
+\underline{\textit{Sparse PCA.}} The instability of the finite-sample covariance matrix is widely studied for PCA~\cite{Jolliffe2002pca,paul2007asymptotics,baik2005phase} and various regularized estimators have been proposed including covariance shrinkage~\cite{ledoit2003honey,Ledoit_2012}, lasso penalties \cite{bien2011sparse,lui2014sparseeigenvalue}, and thresholding \cite{bickel2008covariance,deshp2016sparse}.
+We leverage here hard and soft thresholding given their benefits in PCA in low-data sparse-covariance settings and study their impact on VNN stability, and we extend the analysis to the generic case of a dense true covariance matrix via stochastic sparsification which is generally not addressed by sparse PCA approaches.